Important: The information in this document is obsolete and should not be used for new development.

 is called the gray area.
 The user can move through a document by manipulating the parts

-scroll box A box that slides up and down or back and forth across a scroll bar.
+of the scroll bar.scroll box A box that slides up and down or back and forth across a scroll bar.
 The position of the scroll box in a scroll bar indicates the position of the window contents relative to the entire document.
 When the user drags the scroll box, the application displays a different portion of

-signature A resource whose type is defined by a four-character sequence that uniquely identifies an application to the Finder.
+the document.signature A resource whose type is defined by a four-character sequence that uniquely identifies an application to the Finder.
 A signature is located in an application's resource fork.

 size box A box in the lower-right corner of windows that can be resized.
 Dragging the size box resizes the window.